abhipin/downloads-py/README.md

 # downloads-py
-Open source module to perform a download using Python
+module to perform a download in python